JMcGuireCE/my-nixvim/readme.md

 For information on how to do this, see the [standalone usage](https://nix-community.github.io/nixvim/platforms/standalone.html) section of the Nixvim documentation.
-If you'd like to try this configuration before installing it, you may do so with 'nix run github:JMcGuireCE/my-nixvim'.
+If you'd like to try this configuration before installing it, you may do so with `nix run github:JMcGuireCE/my-nixvim`.
 If you decide you like it, feel free to fork it for yourself!